lipu-tenpo/selo/README.md

 Sometimes, a bitmap-processing tool like [GIMP]() can also be helpful.
 I needed it once.

+### cloning the repository

+TODO not the whole repository

 ## working with Scribus

 Scribus is the main tool that you will use.
 This section contains some tips for your workflow.

 Turn off hyphenation.

+### panes

+During the layout process, you will frequently need to use certain panes.
+It is useful to have them docked on the side of the window, like so:

+TODO image

+We suggest the following layout.
+A top pane about a third the vertical height with the tabs *Properties* and *Align and Distribute*.
+And a bottom pane about two thirds the vertical height with the tabs *Content Properties* and *Scrapbook*.

+TODO is it better to put *Align and Distribute* in another pane? *Properties* and *Content Properties* can best be separated, but so can *Properties* and *Align and Distribute*, I think.

+(The tab *Content Properties* changes its name to *Text Properties*, *Image Properties*, etc. depending on the item that’s currently selected.)

+You can manage them in the *Windows* menu.

+TODO Show margins, boxes, text flow.
+And enable ‘rulers relative to page’.
+Toggle these options all on or off using a custom shortcut, like `\`, to preview.

+### the scrapbook

+A scrapbook is a collection of reusable elements.
+While layouting in Scribus, you can click on an element in the scrapbook to immediately put it on the page, with proper positioning.
+This saves a lot of time.

+The scrapbook for *lipu tenpo* is the `/jo` directory.
+You can load it in Scribus as follows:
+1. Go to the *Scrapbook* pane.
+1. At the top of the pane, click the first, rectangle-shaped icon.
+1. Navigate to the `selo` repository on your computer.
+1. Select `/jo`.
+1. Click *Choose*.

+Now, the *jo* scrapbook is loaded in Scribus.
+It will remain loaded the next time you TODO.

+TODO what’s in the *lipu tenpo* scrapbook?

 ## working with Inkscape